BitcoinDesign/Guide/guide/glossary/node.md

 ---
 layout: guide
 title: Node
-description: A Bitcoin address is an identifier of 26-35 alphanumeric characters that is used to receive bitcoin
+description: A node refers to a Bitcoin client that participates in the Bitcoin network.
 parent: Glossary
 nav_order: 3
 permalink: /guide/glossary/node/